rafaelvzago/ai-helpers/plugins/security/commands/image-grades.md

 - JSON output is preserved for debugging and further processing
 - The Makefile handles all Python setup, dependencies, and authentication automatically
 - Multi-architecture data is grouped when all architectures have identical grades and versions
+- When using `--email`, the report is sent as HTML and no terminal output is displayed
+- Email reports can be combined with `--grade` filtering to send targeted alerts
+- The `make dry-run-email` target can be used manually to preview HTML without sending